Running a DAM System? Here’s an Operational Model for Success

 Technology: The DAM software

-Let’s revisit that purpose we started with.
+Let’s revisit the purpose we started with.
 From your purpose, you can envision what success should look like and what the users need in order to succeed.
 You also understand how the use of a DAM system aligns with or supports those goals.

 How you use the technology entirely depends on your business objectives, users, use cases, and the value you want the system to deliver.